2021–22 European windstorm season

 The 2021–22 European windstorm season was the seventh instance of seasonal European windstorm naming in Europe.
-This was the third season in which the Netherlands participated, alongside the meteorological agencies of Ireland and the United Kingdom (Western Group).
-The season's storm names were released on 1 September 2021.
-Storms that occurred up until 31 August 2022 were included in this season.
-The Portuguese, Spanish, French and Belgian meteorological agencies collaborated again, for the fifth time, joined by the Luxembourg meteorological agency (South-western Group).
-This was the first season when Greece, Israel and Cyprus (Eastern Mediterranean group), and Italy, Slovenia, Croatia, Montenegro, North Macedonia and Malta (Central Mediterranean Group) named storms which affected their areas.
+This was the third season in which the Netherlands participated, alongside the meteorological agencies of Ireland and the United Kingdom (Western group).
+It comprised a year from 1 September to 31 August, except in the Eastern Mediterranean Group which is shifted a month later.
+The Portuguese, Spanish, French and Belgian meteorological agencies collaborated again, for the fifth time, joined by the Luxembourg meteorological agency (South-western group).
+This was the first season when Greece, Israel and Cyprus (Eastern Mediterranean group), and Italy, Slovenia, Croatia, Montenegro, North Macedonia and Malta (Central Mediterranean group) named storms which affected their areas.

 Background and naming

 In 2015, the Met Office and Met Éireann announced a pilot project to name storm warnings as part of the "Name our Storms" project for wind storms and asked the public for suggestions.
 The meteorological offices produced a full list of names for 2015–2016 through to 2017–2018, common to both the United Kingdom and Ireland, with the Netherlands taking part from 2019 onwards.
 Names in the United Kingdom will be based on the National Severe Weather Warning Service, when a storm is assessed to have the potential for an Amber ('be prepared') or Red ('take action (danger to life)') warning.

 There are multiple regional naming lists: one created by the national meteorological agencies of the United Kingdom, Ireland, and the Netherlands, another created by the equivalent agencies from France, Spain, Portugal, Belgium and Luxembourg.
 This season saw the addition of two groups in southern and south eastern Europe, grouped along the Mediterranean.
 As in previous years, former Atlantic hurricanes retained their names as assigned by the National Hurricane Center of the United States.

 From the autumn of 2021, the names issued by other meteorological services were included on the charts of the Berlin Wetterkarte and Free University of Berlin using the prefix "int." under the EUMETNET umbrella.